 Making these is much easier than I thought.
 Even if the slot is not parallel to the handle it still works fine.
 I suggest you make one or two in scrap wood to get confident with the process and to make sure it will fit your hand.

-Print my template or scribe an existing handle onto paper.
+Scribe any existing handle onto paper or print the image below.
 Read my comment at the end about matching the hole to your hand.
 Allow for gloves if you wear them.

 Cut out the ‘waste’ from your template leaving you with a positive image of your new handle and glue that to your wood with PVA or other water-soluble glue.